 The webcast went into great detail about the specifics of our feature company’s customer-centric program and how the survey is a part of that program.
-It is an integral component to have a feedback loop that feeds into the planning process and help determine where improvements need to be made and will have the greatest impact.
-Results are tied into the Shared Services team’s plans and goals which they are measured against.
+It is an integral component to have a feedback loop that feeds into the planning process and helps determine where improvements need to be made and will have the greatest impact.
+Results are tied to the Shared Services team’s plans and goals which they are measured against.

 The results from our feature company have been exceptional as they continue to see their Net Promoter Score rise as they go through iterations of their structured framework and the action planning results in initiatives that customers are part of and see the results – all based on their input.
-Not only do they have a voice, it’s heard and acted upon with measurable impact.
+Not only do they have a voice, but it’s also heard and acted upon with measurable impact.

 The conversation concluded with a “lessons learned” discussion that included:

 - Segment your customers and reach the right respondents.